-3.1.01 Authorized Microcontroller
+3.1.01 Authorized Controller and Functionality

-The microcontroller acts as the robot brain.
-All robot control signals must originate from a VEX ARM Cortex-based Microcontroller (VEX EDR Part Number: 276-2194), referred to as "the microcontroller" in the rest of this document.
+For Option #1 (VEX) teams: The controller acts as the robot brain.
+All robot control signals must originate from a VEX ARM Cortex-based controller (VEX EDR Part Number: 276-2194), referred to as "the controller" in the rest of this document.
+It is forbidden to use more than 4 of the 8 analog inputs available on the controller.